oracle/terraform-provider-oci/docs/solutions/regional_private_lb/README.md

     #   | |_| |  _ < / ___ | |___| |___| |___
     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***
-This example configures a regionally highly-available private load balancer using custom DNS servers.
+This example configures regionally highly-available private load balancers using custom DNS servers.

 It creates a VCN with the required subnets and other components, and it creates two private load balancers in two availability domains with the same set of backend instances.